masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Overloading

-Pyrope does not have a global scope for defined lambdas.
-Intead all the lambda must reside in a local variable or must be "imported".
+Pyrope does not have global scope for defined lambdas.
+Instead, all the lambda must reside in a local variable or must be "imported".
 Nevertheless, a local variable can have multiple lambdas.
 It is similar to Odin's "explicit procedure overloading".
 This section explains how is the overloading selection in this